mei-friend/mei-friend.github.io/_docs/basic/midiplayback.md

 This speeds up performance, particularly when working with very large files, but also means that only the current page is available for MIDI playback.
 A speed-mode indicator is displayed in the MIDI playback control bar when the mode is enabled (see Fig.&thinsp;1, bottom center), to remind you of this limitation.
 Please adjust your workflow accordingly, e.g., by toggling speed mode off before playback and back on thereafter, when working with large files.

+## Following repetitions through selected expansion element

+The MIDI control bar offers a drop-down menu listing the expansion elements in the encoding (see `expansion-default` selected for the [3rd movement of Beethoven's Op.&nbsp;31 No.&nbsp;3](http://mei-friend.mdw.ac.at?file=https://raw.githubusercontent.com/trompamusic-encodings/Beethoven_Op31_No3_HenleUrtext/master/Beethoven_Op31_No3_3-HenleUrtext.mei&scale=57&select=note-0000000052456173&page=4&speed=false){:target="_blank"} in Figure&nbsp;1).
+If an expansion element is selected, mei-friend will follow the property list attribute to render the MIDI playback and thus following the expanded repetitions during the encoding.